pfroud/JVisa/README.md

 ## Limitations

-This fork of JVisa has only been tested on 64-bit Windows 7 and 10.

-Not all VISA command have methods implemented, but it's definitley enough to do instrument automation.
+A small number of VISA functions been implemented, but it's definitely enough to do instrument automation.

 ## Glossary